NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 -  *Fibre Channel*: When utilizing the Fibre Channel storage protocol, a Cinder volume is stored as a Fibre Channel LUN.

+-  *NVMe over TCP*: When utilizing the NVMe over TCP protocol, a Cinder volume is stored as a NVMe namespace.

 .. _cinder-schedule-resource-pool:

 Cinder Scheduling and Resource Pool Selection